How to submit books for consideration for the Notable Children's Book List:

-- Mail one copy of the book to the award committee chair.
-Please e-mail email@example.com for address information.
+- Send one copy of the book to the Committee Chair.
+Please fill out this form for the shipping address.

 - ALSC membership is not a requirement to submit your work.

 - If you wish, you may attach a cover letter with your contact information to your final work.
-There is not a submission form to fill out or an entry fee for the Notable Children’s Books.
+There is no entry fee for the Notable Children’s Books List.

 Neither the ALSC office nor the committee chair can confirm receipt of submissions.
-If you would like to confirm receipt of your submission please use a mailing service with delivery confirmation.
-Submissions that are dropped off in- person to the ALSC office will not be accepted.
+If you would like to confirm delivery receipt of your submission please use a tracking number for your package.
+Submissions that are dropped off in-person to the ALSC office will not be accepted.

 The ALSC office cannot answer eligibility questions or advise on which award your submission is eligible for.
 It is up to you to review the terms and criteria and if you feel you qualify, submit as appropriate.
 Eligibility is determined by the committee and is confidential.

 The book and media awards are announced each year at ALA’s Midwinter Meeting in January.
 The materials received by the ALSC office throughout the year will be used for ALSC’s Bookapalooza Program.
 The Bookapalooza Program selects three libraries to receive a Bookapalooza collection of these materials to be used in a way that creatively enhances their library service to children and families.

 Deadline for submitting books is December 31 of the publication year.